hoangduytran/blender-manual/manual/addons/import_export/scene_gltf2.rst

    Export Deformation bones only, not other bones.
    Animation for deformation bones are baked.
 Flatten Bone Hierarchy
-   Usefull in case of non decomposible TRS matrix.
+   Useful in case of non-decomposable TRS matrix.

 Data - Skinning
 ^^^^^^^^^^^^^^^